marcvaneijk/azure-rm-guidelines/README.md

 ]
 	```

-8. Do not create a parameter for your a storage account name. **Storage account names** need to be lower case and can't contain hyphens (-) in addition to other domain name restrictions.
+8. Do not create a parameter for a storage account name. **Storage account names** need to be lower case and can't contain hyphens (-) in addition to other domain name restrictions.
+A storage account has a limit of 24 characters.
 They also need to be globally unique.
-This should be configured with a variables (using the expressions **replace**, **toLower** and **uniqueString**).
-A storageaccount has a limit of 24 characters.
-A storage accounts with a common prefix (uniquestring) will not get clustered on the same racks.
+To prevent any validation issue configure a variables (using the expression **uniqueString** and a static value **storage**).
+Storage accounts with a common prefix (uniquestring) will not get clustered on the same racks.

 	```JSON
 "variables": {